SiliconLabs/wisun-br-linux-docker/README.md

     DOCKER_BUILDKIT=1 docker build --build-arg "GIT_DESCRIBE=$(git describe --tag --match v*)" --ssh default -t wisun-img .

 Note that `DOCKER_BUILDKIT` and `--ssh` are necessary to authenticate to the Silabs private git repository.
-These options rely on `ssh-agent` launched on your host to authenticate to the git server.
-Therefore, if you encounter any problem with git access, check your ssh setup is correct.
+If this step fail, check the section [I am unable to build the image](#i-am-unable-to-build-the-image)

-then, you may save a bit of bytes by removing the build environment and only keeping the final image:
+Then, you may save a bit of bytes by removing the build environment and only keeping the final image:

     docker image prune